 St Ann’s & Sneinton Food Store:

-The food bank is still operating but we will be delivering parcels to people’s homes.
+The food bank is still operating and will be delivering parcels to people’s homes.
 Due to limited resources, currently we can only offer food to existing clients who have no funds.
 We are covering people in St Ann’s, Sneinton and Mapperley.
 We are working closely alongside other food banks.
-We will keep you updated if any of this changes. https://stannsadvice.org.uk/coronavirus-do-you-need-help/
+Click here for updates on this food bank.

 Urgent appeal for donations